Addressing the sign-problem in Euclidean path integrals with radial basis function neural networks: Results

 \section{Results}

 Using the RBF approximation of the generating functional makes it possible to calculate observables in a very convenient way.
 In general, due to the Gaussian nature of the expressions, the finite chemical potential should not pose any further problems.
 Here, we will be interested in two phenomena related to the relativistic Bose gas at finite densities.
 First, we would like to address the phase transition at some critical chemical potential and determine $\mu_c$ by using the RBF approximation.
 Secondly, we will address the silver-blaze problem, that is, the $\mu$-independent behavior of the observables at zero temperatures (i.e., large $N_t$) when $\mu<\mu_c$.
+In both cases the system parameters are set to $m=1$, and $\lambda=1$.

 There are several methods exist that can help find the phase transition point, e.g., finite size scaling of the binder cumulants \cite{17,18}, susceptibilities, etc. The method that is more suitable to the RBF expansion is the determination of the effective potential \cite{19,20} (i.e., the momentum-independent part of the effective action) defined through the Legendre transform of the generating functional.
 In practice, we add a constant background source $J^* \phi + J \phi^*$ to the continuum action and define the $S_{1,x}$ term that has to be approximated by an RBF network as: